vivek-vilvaraj/libcxlmi_old/README.md

 or a CXL Switch.

-CXL Manageability Model defines a CXL device to be the managed entity, governed by *sensors* and *effectors* (command) capabilities, depending on whether the it affects device state (read-only) or not.
+CXL Manageability Model defines a CXL device to be the managed entity, through various command sets, which can have *sensors* or *effectors* semantics, depending on whether the it affects device state (read-only) or not.
 These can be accessed either in-band or out-of-band.
 As such, CXL supports various management interfaces and interconnects.

 Actual management of CXL components is done through the Component Command Interface (CCI), which represents a command, and can be either Mailbox